 Our family is currently going through a difficult trial and, let me tell you, being able to depend on Christ through this challenging time is what has kept our family sane.

-My daughter used to have frequent nightmares.
+My daughter often has frequent nightmares.
 I remember having them too as a child and thus often being afraid to go to sleep.

-However, I’m so grateful that my daughter has learned that there’s nothing that can separate her from God’s love.
-For about a year now, she sleeps with her Bible and with Christian music playing in the background as a reminder that nothing evil can overcome her with Christ in her life.
+However, I’m so grateful that my daughter has learned the principle that there’s nothing that can separate her from God’s love.
+For about a year now, she sleeps with her Bible and with Christian music playing in the background as a reminder that nothing evil can overcome her when Christ is in her life.

 So many relationships in our world are conditional–you do this for me, and I’ll do that for you.
 It’s not always a bad thing per se (for example, employers expect employees to work in exchange for pay).